 Oconaluftee Indian Village

 Walk through the village – a faithful reproduction of Cherokee life in the 1750s.
 Guides in native dress lead you to demonstrations of arrowhead making, blowguns, bead working, finger weaving, mask carving, pottery and canoe hulling.
 You will visit a Council House and learn about the medicinal importance of herbs, plants, bark and reeds.
-The Village is open from April 15 – November 12, 2016.
+The Village is open Spring thru Fall, Monday – Saturday.